wp-plugins/country-code-failed-login/readme.txt

 == Upgrade Notice ==

+= 2.2.0 =
+Continuing on from version 2.0.0, not only are banned IPs cached locally now but also IP address's corresponding country codes.
+These are stored locally for 365 days.
+This dramatically reduces the number of lookups over the internet.
+Not only that, but a "clean" ip address is cached too in a session variable to prevent multiple lookups during a single session

 = 2.0.0 =
 In previous versions, an external server hosted by www.phpwebhost.co.za was solely responsible for banned IP lookups.
 During an active attack, this could cause very high loads on your server as it has to constantly connect to our server for the lookup.
 Version 2.0.0 now stores info about banned IPs locally to eliminate constant external lookups